Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU3D5D3/joker">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUMX3MP/obsession">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The Kingdom of Science members launch an attack on the islanders aboard the Perseus, but<br>Moz isn't far behind and Senku and the others are forced to retreat inside the<br>vessel.
-Ibara has them cornered, but Senku unleashes his Joker card.</p>
+<p align="center">The match finally reaches the final set, which will be won by whoever gets 15<br>points first.
+Keishin sees that Kageyama is exhausted, and switches him out with Sugawara.
+Sugawara<br>had always only done attacks that he knew would work for sure, but after the<br>Tokyo training camp...</p>
 </td>
 </tr>
 </table>